Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 |Period of study||6 semesters|

-Why study Politics and Public Administration at Konstanz?
+Why study Politics and Public Administration in the University of Konstanz?

 Prospects and opportunities

-- Public administration at federal and individual state level, local government
+- Public administration at the federal and state level, in local governments

 - Development cooperation